iExecBlockchainComputing/documentation-tools/tools/dataProtector/getting-started.md

 :::

 **This package is an ESM package.
-Your project needs to be ESM too.**
+Your project needs to use ESM too.**
 &nbsp;[**Read more**](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c)

 If you use it with **Webpack**, some polyfills will be needed.
 You can find a